PicturElements/lib/README.md

     </b>
   </summary>

-  Creating functions is allowed, but great care must be taken to ensure injection cannot occur.
+  Creating functions is allowed, but great care must be taken to ensure malicious code injection cannot occur.
 Function construction is used by some libraries (chiefly in `@qtxr/utils/mkCharacterSet`, `@qtxr/utils/matchType` and `@qtxr/utils/matrix/#codegenMul`) to optimize performance in well defined, dynamic situations.
 All of them impose strict restrictions on what can be input and will fail if data is not provided in the correct form.
 The burden of assuring data is safe to use lies on the implementer.
 </details>

 <details>